peteanyaduba/certified-blockchain-developer-hyperledger-fabric/5-hyperledger-fabric-membership-service-provider.md

         -   The X.509 certificate has a specific structure which has to be followed
         -   The MSP will check whether the structure has been followed; whether the certificate provided should be in the X.509 format and not included in the CRL
         -   All these are validated when the certificates are checked

+## Generating MSP certificates

+1. For generating X.509 certificates to feed its MSP configuration, application can use:
+    -   OpenSSL
+    -   Cryptogen tool
+    -   Hyperledger Fabric CA

+    Since they are already present in the hyperledger fabric any of them can be used.